Generalized front propagation for spatial stochastic population models: A Precise Framework for the Voting Algorithm and the Verification of (J2)-(J3)

 That is, $g$ computes the Bernoulli parameter of the parent's vote, given the Bernoulli parameters of the votes of its offspring.
 This encodes how the input randomness at the leaves is passed through the tree in the voting algorithm.

-By definition, $g$ is a multivariate function.
-We will abuse notation and write a univariate function $g(p)$, understood to mean $g(p,\dots,p)$ for $p \in [0,1]$.
-An important assumption, which is equivalent to the assumption \eqref{e.theta} on $\Theta$, is the monotonicity property, which relates the multivariate and univariate $g$-functions: \begin{list}{(\thegoscan)} { \usecounter{goscan} } \item For any $p_{i}\leq \bar{p}_{i}$, for $i\in [N_{0}]$,
+Now that we have defined $g$, we remind the readers of the assumptions on $g$ introduced in Section~\ref{s.modelsduals}, \eqref{g.0}-\eqref{g.5}, under which we prove Theorem~\ref{t.generaldual}.